SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 - - This `BCM94352Z` card comes from 2 manufacturer called:
 - - - 1.
 DELL - mainly called `DW1560` - has `A key NGFF notch` - much expensive
 - - - 2.
 Lenovo - mainly called `04x6020` - has `E key NGFF notch` - not so expensive
-- - The Dell's `DW1560` is much expensive and is only recommened for laptops with `A key NGFF notch` & also laptops which have whitelisted cards from certain vendors.
+- - The Dell's `DW1560` is much expensive and is only recommended for laptops with `A key NGFF notch` & also laptops which have whitelisted cards from certain vendors.
 - - On the other hand Lenovo's `04x6020` has `E key NGFF` notch and is much cheaper than `DW1560`, This laptop supports both & you are free to choose between the two.
 - - Keep in mind, this laptop uses **M.2(NGFF)** Socket with **A+E Key**.
 Half size card won't work.
-- - Config.plist is already patched for `BCM94352Z` and `BCM943602BAED` & added kexts for BT as well.

-- **Bluetooth** : Stock `Atheros QCA9377` BT will work out-of-the box, But you can't turn it off becouse BT power management is not supported;
+- **Bluetooth** : Stock `Atheros QCA9377` BT will work out-of-the box, But you can't turn it off because BT power management is not supported;
 - - To Fix this you'll have to get a MacOS compatible WiFi+BT card.
 The best choice will be `BCM94352Z` which has WiFi+BT.

 - **SD Card Reader** : Internal SD Card Support using Modified Sinetek's rtsx Driver.